obiwanjacobi/zalt2/os.md

 The OS protects its code from illegal access by:

 - Marking its MMU Pages with the OS bit.
-The CPLD monitors execution to manage a supervisor bit and will invalidate the memory access (read/write/execute) when illegal (MMU page has OS bit on but the supervisor FF is off).
+The CPLD monitors execution to manage a supervisor bit and will invalidate the memory access (write/execute) when illegal (MMU page has OS bit on but the supervisor FF is off).
 - OS functions (RSTs tracked by the CPLD) can switch to their private stack and MMU banks to pull-in additional data/code.
 - The CPLD can even track `IORQ` (+ address) to prevent illegal IO-requests (supervisor bit).
+- THe CPLD only allows MMU IO-access when supervisor bit is on.

 ## Program Loader

 The program loader reads in a binary file and loads it into the correct memory pages.
 The ultimate idea is for a program to be fully relocatable and to have segments defined that will be loaded into the memory pages (MMU).
 Ideal would be that each segment would also be relocatable so it can be reordered in the CPU address space.
-But that is probably too complex to manage (as a programmer of the application) and write.
+But that is probably too complex to manage and write (as a programmer of the application).

 It would require an application programmer to output the program in 4k sections.
 These sections have to carfully chosen to minimize the need to switch memory pages/sections in and out when calls are made across sections.